meomun1/anonymous-survey-dapp/client/CLIENT_README.md

    - Token is marked as "in use" to prevent reuse

 2. **Survey Completion**
-   - Answer survey questions in an intuitive interface
+   - Answer survey questions using template-based 1-5 rating scale
+   - Visual progress indicators show completion status
    - Responses are encrypted locally in your browser
    - No personal information is collected or stored